 SHARK FACT

-Sharks evolved into their modern forms during the Jurassic period some 200 mya, though the direct lineage of shark-like fishes (which some scientists lump into the broader “shark” family) goes back to at least the Silurian period, 440+ mya.
+Sharks’ earliest direct ancestors (which took on all kinds of bizarre forms we’d hardly recognize as sharks today) date back to at least the Silurian period, ~440 mya (million years ago).
 Here’s a list of things “sharks” are older than: trees; amphibians; dinosaurs; reptiles; birds; Pangea; the Atlantic Ocean; the Rockies, Alps, Himalayas, and Andes; Saturn’s rings; and Polaris (the star itself, not just its run as the “North Star,” which is a super interesting astronomy tangent – Google “north star precession” to learn more!).

 Bull